Lisa on Ice

 "Lisa on Ice" is the eighth episode of the sixth season of the American animated television series The Simpsons.
-It was the first broadcast on the Fox network in the United States on November 13, 1994.
-In the episode, Lisa discovers that she possesses a skill for ice hockey.
-A rivalry between her and Bart ensues.
+It was the first broadcast on Fox in the United States on November 13, 1994.
+In this episode, Lisa discovers that she possesses a skill for ice hockey.
+A rivalry between her and Bart ensues, as the siblings play for opposing teams.

-The episode was written by Mike Scully and directed by Bob Anderson.
-Anderson's passion for hockey is what inspired the plot.
+This episode was written by Mike Scully and directed by Bob Anderson.
+Scully's passion for hockey inspired the plot.
+It is also Mike’s first episode as a writer.
 It features cultural references to films such as Rollerball and The Pope of Greenwich Village.
 The episode was well-received by critics and acquired a Nielsen rating of 11.6.

 Plot

-Principal Skinner gathers Springfield Elementary School students at an assembly to announce which subjects they are failing.
-To her horror, straight-A student Lisa discovers she is failing gym class.
-When she appeals to her gym teacher, they reach a compromise: Lisa will get a passing grade if she joins a sports program outside of school.
-She attempts to join several, but fails, which devastates her self-esteem.
+Principal Skinner gathers the students of Springfield Elementary School at an assembly to announce which subjects they are failing, especially Ralph.
+Lisa, who prides herself on her academic achievements, is horrified to discover she is failing gym class.
+Lisa attempts to appeal to her gym teacher, who makes her a deal: if Lisa regularly participates in a sports program outside of school, she will get a passing grade in gym class.
+Lisa attempts to join a basketball team, but is unable to dribble properly.
+She then attempts to join a volleyball team, but the team's only ball is deflated when it lands on her spiky hair.
+Lisa becomes despondent.

 Later, the family watches Bart play hockey for his team, the Mighty Pigs, coached by Chief Wiggum.
-After the game, Bart ridicules his sister for being poor at sports and uses his hockey stick to pelt her with litter.
-After watching Lisa deflect the litter and catch hockey pucks, Apu, the coach of the Kwik-E-Mart Gougers, thinks she would be a natural and makes her his team's goalie.
-Lisa excels as goalie and leads her team to its best season ever.
+After the game, Bart ridicules Lisa for her lack of athletic skill and uses his hockey stick to pelt her with litter.
+Apu, the coach of the Kwik-E-Mart Gougers, witnesses Lisa deflecting the litter and throws a hockey puck at her without warning, which she catches.
+Apu makes Lisa the Gougers' goalie.
+Lisa excels as goalie and leads the team to its best season ever.

-Encouraged by Homer playing favorites, a sibling rivalry develops between Bart and Lisa.
-It peaks when the town learns that the Gougers will face the Mighty Pigs at their next match.
-The game is viciously fought, with Bart and Lisa playing their best.
-With four seconds left, Bart is tripped by Jimbo, giving him a penalty shot against Lisa that will decide the game.
+Homer begins alternately favoring Bart and Lisa depending on whose team is winning the most games.
+As a result, a sibling rivalry develops between Bart and Lisa.
+The rivalry peaks when the town learns that the Gougers will face the Mighty Pigs at their next match.
+Bart and Lisa's animosity towards each other enhances their athletic skill.
+With four seconds left, Bart is tripped by Jimbo, giving him a penalty shot against Lisa that will decide the outcome of the game.
 As they face off, Bart and Lisa remember the good times they had together when they were younger.
-After they throw aside their equipment and hug, the match ends in a tie — much to Marge's pride and Homer's distress.
-Dissatisfied with the outcome, the residents of Springfield riot and trash the arena.
+Bart and Lisa discard their equipment and hug each other.
+The match ends in a tie, much to Marge's pride and Homer's distress.
+Dissatisfied with the outcome, the spectators riot and trash the arena.